Assessment of averaged 1D models for column adsorption with 3D computational experiments: Abstract

 \section{Abstract}

 In the present manuscript, we formulate a 3D mathematical model describing the capture of a contaminant in an adsorption column.
-The novelty of our approach involves the description of mass transfer by adsorption via an evolution equation defined on the surface of the porous media, while Stokes flow and an advection-diffusion equation describe the contaminant transport through the interstices.
-Numerical simulations of the 3D model on different porous geometries, with the same porosity but different microstructure, have revealed a minimal impact of the microstructure on contaminant distribution within the column.
-Of particular interest is the little variation in the radial direction.
-Then, assuming a fine structure made of a periodic array of spheres and employing homogenization theory, we have rigorously derived an averaged 1D model of column adsorption.
-The model has the same mathematical form than the standard 1D column adsorption model, but contains a dispersion coefficient that explicitly incorporates microstructural details of the porous media.
-Consequently, our model offers a theoretical foundation for the widely used 1D model in the literature.
-Lastly, we compare the numerical solution of the 1D model with numerical simulations of the 3D model.
-The concentration profiles of the 1D model closely match the cross-section averaged concentration profiles of the 3D model.
-Likewise, the contaminant breakthrough curves at the outlet of both models are nearly indistinguishable.
-These results confirm the reliability of 1D models for investigating, optimizing, and aiding in the design of column adsorption processes for practical applications.
+The novelty of our approach involves the description of mass transfer by adsorption via a nonlinear evolution equation defined on the surface of the porous media, while Stokes flow and an advection-diffusion equation describe the contaminant transport through the interstices.
+Simulations of 3D models with varying microstructures but identical porosity reveal a minimal impact of the microstructure on contaminant distribution within the column, particularly in the radial direction.
+Using homogenization theory and a periodic microstructure, we rigorously derive a 1D adsorption model that matches the standard form that is found in the literature, but contains two effective coefficients, the dispersion and the permeability, that explicitly incorporate microstructural details of the porous medium.
+The 1D model closely reproduces 3D results, the 1D concentration profiles closely match the cross-section averaged 3D profiles, and the outlet breakthrough curves are nearly identical.
+We also demonstrate how the 3D simulations converge to the solution of the 1D model as the microstructure is refined.
+Consequently, our model offers a theoretical foundation for the widely used 1D model, confirming its reliability for investigating, optimizing, and aiding in the design of column adsorption processes for practical applications.